-The NIMAA Student Services staff provide guidance and program information for prospective and current students, as well as for graduates.
-The Student Services staff help students monitor their educational progress and provides non-academic support for student success, such as time management strategies and career services support.
-The Student Services staff can be contacted at: studentservices@nimaa.edu.
+The NIMAA Student Services staff provide guidance and program information for prospective and current students, as well as graduates.
+The Student Services staff help students in monitoring their educational progress and in providing non-academic support for student success, such as time management strategies.
+The Student Services staff can be contacted using the following email: studentservices@nimaa.edu.